OSPanel/OpenServerPanel/README.md

 **Planned release date:** 05.05.2024 (Don't download now)

-We present you the best software environment for web development!
+We present you the best software environment for web development on Windows!

 Open Server Panel is a unique tool for local development of websites and web services on the Windows platform.
 It offers a large set of server software (WAMP stack), as well as a simple and convenient control panel.